 These Butter Pecan Cookies live up to their name.
 They are buttery and chock full of pecans.
 They are crisp, sweet, and are the perfect sweet bite after supper.
-Whether you need eggless cookies or not these are divine.
+Whether you need keto cookies or not these are divine.

 These are one of my favorite cookies ever.
 I made them for the first time as a newlywed almost 13 years ago when this recipe came in my little Martha Stewart Everyday Food magazine.
 I've made them countless times since.
 I loved those little Everyday Food recipe books when I had a subscription.
-As a new bride cooking for 2 for the first time I needed a bit of help.
+As a new bride cooking for 2 for the first time, I needed a bit of help.

 I've always enjoyed cooking.
 My best friend and I used to destroy our moms' kitchens regularly with our experiments.
 Like typical teenagers, we did things like put Twizzlers into pancakes to see what would happen.
 They melted and made a mess.

-Meg and I had a blast but between crazy experiments and spending my teenage years as a vegetarian, there were many things I needed to learn how to cook properly.
+Meg and I had a blast but between crazy experiments and spending my teenage years as a vegetarian, there were many things I needed to learn how to cook correctly.
 In the early 2000s, Food Network wasn't around that I remember so I resorted to cookbooks and magazines.
 I still have a folder of dozens of recipes I cut from magazines or jotted down on scraps of paper from cookbooks from the library.

 If you loved pecan sandies growing up I'm sure you'll love this recipe too.
 They are ready before you could even put on your coat and head out to the store to buy a package.
 And with healthy ingredients, my pecan cookies recipe is the better choice.

 It can be tricky to get cookies with almond flour to firm up like a traditional shortbread.
 The method paired with my eggless cookie dough creates the perfect shortbread texture!

 I use gelatin in place of eggs in my other eggless cookies too.